-Our specialists use advanced diagnostic technology as well as old-fashioned listening to discover the cause of your spine pain, which could be caused by a number of underlying conditions.
+Our team, which includes specialists in orthopedics and neurosurgery, uses advanced diagnostic technology as well as old-fashioned listening to discover the cause of your spine pain, which could be caused by a number of underlying conditions.

 Degenerative Disc Disease

 Spinal discs act as shock absorbers between the bones of your spine, keeping your back flexible.
 Degenerative disc disease occurs when your discs break down and are unable to protect your spine.

 - Cervical and lumbar disc disease causes lower back pain as the discs begin to break down from wear and tear.